How Does Distracted Driving Cause Motorcycle Accidents in DC?

 Our three senior partners are also AV Preeminent rated by Martindale-Hubbell, the highest peer rating for legal ability and ethics, and board certified in Civil Trial Law and Civil Trial Advocacy by the National Board of Trial Advocacy, a distinction held by fewer than 4% of lawyers nationwide.

 If you’ve been in a motorcycle accident caused by a distracted driver, an experienced motorcycle accident lawyer at Regan Zambri Long is here to help.
 For almost 30 years, our team has been helping motorcycle accident victims.
-We have the winning record and determination to ensure you receive maximum compensation for your injuries, having secured dozens of multimillion-dollar settlements and verdicts for injured clients.
+We have the experience and track record to pursue the full value of your case, under DC, Maryland, and Virginia law.
+We have secured dozens of multimillion-dollar settlements and verdicts for injured clients.
 That includes seven-figure motorcycle accident outcomes, such as a $1.6 million settlement for a driver whose collision with another vehicle resulted in amputation, and a $1.2 million settlement for a woman who was thrown from a motorcycle and seriously injured.

 Contact us today for a free consultation.
 We don’t make anything unless we win your case.